 - a.
 RIAs are created by the Finance Department for each PI or key personnel participating in a sponsored program.
 Only one research initiative account will be established per PI; therefore, initiative funds derived from several grants could be co-mingled into that one account for the PI.
-Accounts will be credited according to the recover amount. - Accounts will be credited when Indirect Costs are actually recovered by the UPR-CCC.
-Accounts cannot receive or use funds based on estimated or future indirect costs recovery. - c.
-RIAs funds will be available and expire as long as the account is utilized during the fiscal year. - d.
-RiAs funds can only cover research related or professional development expenses. - e.
-The Director of the Division of Research and Education Support will approve the use of funds once the Sponsor Programs Accountant certifies the availability of funds. - The Office of Sponsored Programs will monitor funds in budgets accounts. - f.
+Accounts will be credited according to the recovered amount. - b.
+Accounts will be credited when Indirect Costs are recovered by the UPR- CCC, Accounts cannot receive or use funds based on estimated or future indirect costs recovery. - c.
+RIAs funds will be available and expire as long as the account is utilized during the fiscal year.

+- d.
+RIAs funds can only cover research related or professional development expenses. - e.
+The Director of the Division of Research and Education Support will approve the use of funds once the Finance Department designated accounting official certifies the availability of funds. - The Office of Sponsored Programs will monitor and track the use of funds in each RIA account. - f.
 Personnel with RIAs must initiate and track expenses and balances of the accounts. - g.
 RIA are institutional funds.
-As such, their use is subject to established institutional policies and requires appropriate approval(s), in accordance with existing institutional policies. - h.
-RIAs funds remain in the individual's RIA as long as the faculty or staff has an appointment with the UPR-CCC.
+As such, their use is subject to established institutional policies and requires appropriate approval(s) according to existing institutional policies. - h.
+RIAs funds remain in the individual's RIA if the faculty or staff has an appointment with the CCCUPR. - 3.
+PIs that retire or leave the CCCUPR:

-Pls that retire or leave the UPRCCC: If the Pl plans to continue to perform research/projects as an emeritus faculty member, the account remains open and available for use.
+If the PI plans to continue to perform research/projects as an emeritus faculty member, the account remains open and available for use.
 If not, the account will be closed and the remaining funds in the account will be transferred to the Research and Education Fund.